 This is necessary to survive amid cut-throat online competition.
 Because before customers can consider doing business with you, they first have to be aware of you.
-With poor brand awareness, proceeding to the next sales stage (introducting your value proposition) would be impossible.
+With poor brand awareness, proceeding to the next sales stage (introducing your value proposition) would be impossible.

-Boosting brand awarenss is a consequential effect of our previous metric – brand visibility.
+Boosting brand awareness is a consequential effect of our previous metric – brand visibility.
 But it can also be the result of strategic social media marketing efforts, and or paid digital advertising.
 Whichever channel you choose to go with, make sure it’s guided by your understanding of your ideal customers.